Physical Therapy (PT)

 PT 7520.
 Introduction to Clinical Education.
 (2 Credits)

-This clinical experience is the first in a sequence of clinical decision making experiences completed in the clinical environment.
-This course expands upon the clinical decision making skills introduced in the academic setting in semester one.
-The teaching model for this experience is a structured model which may be collaborative (2 or 3 students with one clinical instructor).
+This is the first full-time clinical experience for students to practice clinical decision making in the clinical environment.
+This course expands upon the clinical decision making skills introduced in the academic setting.
+The teaching model for this experience is a structured model in which one or more students is paired with a Clinical Instructor.

 PT 7530.
 Therapeutic Exercise.
 (3 Credits)